How to Choose a College: Overview

 Where can you find these statistics?
 College Raptor provides College Rankings that include all of these statistics, plus a host of others.

 Judging schools: Look beneath the surface

 Let’s take the University of Maryland, a large state school with over 25,000 undergraduates on their flagship (main) campus.
 Sound like a daunting number, so you cross it off your list?
-Well, U of Md certainly isn’t right for everyone, but before you toss it by the wayside, consider this: beyond the introductory level, class size is very manageable.
+Well, U of Md certainly isn’t right for everyone.
+But, before you toss it by the wayside, consider this: beyond the introductory level, class size is very manageable.
 The school’s various honors programs subdivide the larger student population into smaller, cohesive communities.
 Dorms and clubs further dissect the originally amorphous sounding number into manageable groups.
-Many big schools will tout the fact that they have the resources of a big school with the feel of a small school, and U of Maryland has gone to great lengths to ensure that you feel like much more than just a number.
+Many big schools will tout the fact that they have the resources of a big school with the feel of a small school.
+U of Maryland has gone to great lengths to ensure that you feel like much more than just a number.